 At Volvo we are convinced that electromobility will remain a cornerstone in the urban traffic structure for the foreseeable future.
 That’s why our offerings are extended to include more than just the vehicles.
 Progressive cities will request complete system solutions: high-quality vehicles, relevant services and an open-interface infrastructure.
 In these areas, Volvo is a leader in R&D, manufacturing and project management.

 In sensitive areas, such as congested city centres and residential areas, exhausts and noise must be kept to a minimum.
 Electric propulsion is the perfect solution since it's not only exhaust-free but also silent.
 And thanks to opportunity charging and the battery size, capacity is on a par with conventional buses.

 ELECTRIC HYBRID BUSES - SILENT FLEXIBILITY

 Managing a public transport operation is both complex and complicated.
-Electric hybrids have the advantage of being able to operate for major parts of a route under the same conditions as for electric buses.
-What is more, they can replace conventional and hybrid buses and operate even without infrastructure.
+Electric hybrids have the advantage of being able to operate for major parts of a route under the same conditions as electric buses.
+They can replace conventional and hybrid buses and operate even without infrastructure.